1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Current published award information indicates Total prize pool of $5 million; up to three winners receive $1.5 million each, and up to two honorable mentions receive $250,000 each.
-Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates Up to $5 million total (up to three Winners will each receive $1.5 million and up to two Honorable Mentions will each receive $250,000) Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is April 7, 2026.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.